Prep report: Denfeld, Proctor get playoffs off to solid start

 In the morning game, the top-seeded 'Toppers got a five-inning five-hit shutout from Tanner Carlson.
 Boos and Marsolek had three hits apiece.

-Moose Lake/Willow River made it into the main bracket by routing Moose Lake/Willow River 16-7 and will face Mesabi East in an elimination game on Thursday afternoon at the Wade.
+Moose Lake/Willow River made it into the main bracket by routing Aitkin 16-7 and will face Mesabi East in an elimination game on Thursday afternoon at the Wade.

 Esko's state championship defense got off to an unblemished start, as the hosts dumped Two Harbors 12-0 and Greenway/Nashwauk-Keewatin 13-0 in two home playoff games on Tuesday.